pecknigel/learning-resources/tenets.md

 ## Delay Gratification

-## Take Small Wins
+## Celebrate Small Wins

 Fixing one error and moving on to the next is a win.
+Making some progress but not actively solving an issue before it’s time to sign off is a win.

 ## Errors Are Your Friend

 Work with them.
 Don’t fight them.
 Court them.
 They’re helping you craft reliable software.
+They’re giving you feedback on how to make your code reliable.

 ## Let Go!